faasm/faasm/docs/kubernetes.md

 ./bin/knative_route.sh
 ```

+From here you need to note the invocation IP and port.

 ## Uploading functions

 Once you have the upload URL you can upload functions using the tasks in this repo.